 Collaboration constructs

-The Adobe Cloud Storage and Collaboration API provides programmatic access to constructs designed to support asset management and team collaboration.
+The Adobe Cloud Storage and Collaboration API provides programmatic access to four types of constructs — projects, brands, Creative Cloud Libraries, and cloud documents — designed to support asset management and team collaboration.
 Each construct serves a unique purpose, providing users with tailored environments for storing assets, organizing workflows, and achieving specific outcomes.
+For a full overview of how these features work in Creative Cloud, see Organize and manage Creative Cloud assets.

 Project

 A project is a durable space that enables teams to organize and collaborate on cloud-based documents and related content.
 It is a structured location containing related assets, specifically organized to achieve well-defined objectives within a set timeframe, helping teams stay focused on deliverables.
-Projects can contain both files and folders.
+Projects can contain files, folders, libraries, and brands.

 Folder